 Supporting healthy male practitioners working with sexuality

-One by one some of the men we knew, or at least suspected, were using their power to torment, manipulate, in some cases abuse people, often women, were being called out.
+One by one, some of the men we knew, or at least suspected, were using their power to torment, manipulate, and in some cases abuse people, often women, were being called out.

-Publicly denounced in an article as having raped or committed another form of non-consensual sexual touch is what is expected when the word is out.
+Publicly denounced in an article as having raped or committed another form of non-consensual sexual touch is expected when the word is out.

 And then what?